 The interdependence played itself out in the way that merchants provided the resources for court wealth and display.
 Part of the magnificence demanded by monarchs, emperors and princes involved sumptuous display and lavish consumption.
 This did not just mean the excessive volume of rare food at banquets (the pies with thousands of lark’s tongues at Roman banquets) served on exquisitely designed gold and precious metal tableware, but also fashion.
 Courts were early centres of fashion and information on the latest luxury goods for consumption, was sought after and frequently discussed by courtiers and advisors for presentation to the king.
 Information about other countries, their courts, technology, weaponry, architecture, dress and fashions was much sought after.
 The trade routes between China and Europe are a case to point, with a long history going back several millennia and becoming importance through the development of the Silk Road.
 The volume of trade was enhanced through the development of sea routes to Asia round the Horn of Africa in the wake of the Portuguese Explorers Ferdinand Magellan, Vasco da Gama and others to open up the spice trade, which sharpened the rivalries between European nations such as Portugal, Spain, The Netherlands, England and France and ushered in the early modern era of colonialism and empire in the fifteenth century.
-They put up a competition for trade to supply an expanding range of luxury goods to the European courts and aristocracy.
+They became increasingly embroiled in competition for trade to supply the expanding range of luxury goods to the European courts and aristocracy.
 The opening up of the Americas after 1492, not only intensified the competition, but resulted in new fortunes making their way into the courts, aristocracy and middle classes resulting in more ostentatious architecture, fashions, artefacts and goods to display.
 The subsequent nascent global trade system was given a further boost increase through the involvement of China by the Spanish via their Philippines colony responding to the Chinese demand for silver after the opening up of the Potesi silver mines in Bolivia in the mid-sixteenth century.
 In the last two decades a good deal of research has helped to correct the dominant Eurocentric theories which have circulated globally, with their assumptions that modernity first developed in the West as a result of Europe’s monopoly of creativity, invention and scientific rationality (Frank, 1998; Goody, 1996, 2006, 2009).
 It is now clear that there were longer chains of interdependencies along with many parallel developments throughout Eurasia.
 There is evidence that merchant cities in Europe, China and Japan, maintained similar levels of development until well into the eighteenth century (Pomeranz, 2000; 2009).

 Court Societies and Luxury